me-cfs/me-cfs.github.io/drafts/medicine-integrity.md

 # Medicine has lost it’s scientific integrity
 [draft article]

-Yes, please, people who aren’t to focused on the research or are new.
-Being written in a scientific journal does not mean something is true.

-I can’t believe a portion of the people publishing studies on [#MECFS](https://x.com/hashtag/MECFS?src=hashtag_click) actively think it is the same thing as burnout.
-How uninformed must you be… And of course governments choose to fund them because their “research” fits the narrative that pwME are lazy.
-Utter Delusion.

 ## Low Quality
+* Being written in a scientific journal does not mean something is true.
+Often single poor studies used to trick laymen into believing treatments and such.

 This is more of a “my person experience” rant then a high quality discussion as I don’t have the energy for the latter right now, but here goes:

 Why do a chunk of published studies in ME/LC feel absolutely worthless?
 Why is it almost easy to find errors in published papers in this discipline?
 Why do the descriptions of the illness in the literature tend to be littered with inaccuracies, sometimes even misspellings of the name and unfamiliarity with the diagnosis criteria?
 Why do the large majority of papers overstate their findings, and have abstracts containing unsupported claims?
 Why do many papers pretend to be in a sort of void (ie. tested a couple blood markers and found no difference with controls => conclusion: Long COVID is probably psychological, completely ignoring the mountain of research showing biological abnormalities)?